 - Unplanned travel expenses due to a family crisis.

-Regardless of the event, an emergency fund is a means of keeping you from using credit and accumulating more debt.
+Regardless of the event, an emergency fund is a means of keeping you from using credit.
+In most cases, the credit will come in the form of credit cards.

 - Why Cash is King